Wire Bonding in Altium Designer

 Use the fields in the Profile region of the Properties panel to specify the desired values of the Loop Height and Diameter of a bond wire, as well as the Die Bond Type that defines the shape at the bond wire's start point (Ball or Wedge).

-If it is required to align bond finger pads with bond wires, you can do this by selecting bond wires and bond finger pads connected to them, right-clicking the selection, and then choosing the Pad Actions » Align Bond Finger with Bond Wire command from the right-click menu.
+If bond finger pads need to be oriented so that a longer side of a pad is in parallel with the connected bond wire, you can select bond wires and bond finger pads connected to them, right-click the selection, and then choose the Pad Actions » Align Bond Finger with Bond Wire command from the right-click menu.

 An example of a complete footprint that features wire bonding is shown below.